crazymind90/CMManager/README.md

 # CMManager

-I coded this header to make things easy for me ..
+I coded this header to make things easier for me ..
 But you are free to use it

 ### Import